 What makes a betta fish beginner friendly?

-The first thing you will learn about handling tropical fish is that each type of betta fish are different, and you cannot just throw a lot of them in a tank, and feed them a couple of times a day.
+The first thing you will learn about handling tropical fish (betta fish) is that each type of betta fish is different, and you cannot just throw a lot of them in a tank and feed them a couple of times a day.
 There is much more than that.
 When looking for beginner freshwater fish, you need a species that will have some properties like:

 - They are easy to care for.
 You are still learning, so do not choose something that needs constant care and attention.